A pronoun is a word or form that we

 POSSESSIVE PRONOUNS

-A pronoun is a word that is used to take the place of a noun.
+take the place of a noun.
 They make sentences shorter and easier to say.

 A possessive pronoun is a word that